The Hidden Staircase

 The Hidden Staircase is the second volume in the Nancy Drew Mystery Stories series written under the pseudonym Carolyn Keene, published in 1930 and revised in 1959.
-The original text was written by Mildred Wirt Benson, and she has said that it is her personal favorite of the Nancy Drew Books she wrote.
+The original text was written by Mildred Wirt Benson, who said that it was her personal favorite of the Nancy Drew Books she wrote.

 The novel was adapted as a Warner Bros. film, Nancy Drew and the Hidden Staircase, in 1939.
 Another adaptation of the book from Warner Bros. was released on March 15, 2019.

 Summaries

 1930 original edition, 25 chapters

 At the beginning of the original edition of The Hidden Staircase Nancy is home alone while her father and their housekeeper, Hannah Gruen, are both out for the day.
 The doorbell rings and Nancy is introduced to the "rude visitor," Nathan Gombet, who has come to see Carson Drew about some papers.
 When his persistence irritates and insults Nancy, she grows impatient and angrily tells him to leave and threatens to call the police.

 Soon after, Nancy is surprised at her house by Allie Horner, whom she aided in The Secret of the Old Clock.
 Allie knows Nathan Gombet by reputation because he tried to steal eggs from her farm.
 When Carson Drew arrives home, he explains his history with Gombet: Gombet signed over his land to build a railroad and then decided after the construction that he had been cheated out of money.

-The following day, Allie introduces Nancy to the Turnbull sisters, Rosemary and Floretta.
+The following day, Abigail Rowen introduces Nancy to the Turnbull sisters, Rosemary and Floretta.
 They ask Nancy to help them learn the cause of the mysterious "hauntings" of their mansion in Cliffwood, several miles from River Heights.
 The sisters explain that numerous valuable items have gone missing from their Civil War-era mansion, but they cannot understand how any person could have entered the locked home during these different instances to commit the thefts.

 After a gap of a few days in which Nancy visits with Helen Corning (a recurring friend in the earliest books in the series) Nancy stays overnight with the Turnbull sisters for a week to determine the source of their problems.
 She goes alone and has her own bedroom.
 Before she leaves, her father gives her a revolver from his desk to protect herself.
 He explains that he will be out of town on business in Chicago for a few days but no more than a week.
 They decide that when he knows the day of his arrival back in River Heights, Nancy will pick him up at the train station to discuss her findings at the Turnbull mansion.